rbrewer123/docker_nikola/README.rst

 Limitations
 #############

-The only limitation I know of so far is using nikola`s ``deploy`` command.
+The only limitation I know of so far is using Nikola`s ``deploy`` command.
-I'm using nikola with Amazon S3, and the ``s3cmd`` I use to deploy my site is not within the nikola container.
+I'm using Nikola with Amazon S3, and the ``s3cmd`` I use to deploy my site is not within the Nikola container.
 Since it's a single command to deploy my site, I have that within a separate shell script.